shivamishu/right-finder-2.0/README.md

                     View and Update his/her direct reportees basic and confidential details.
                     Mark his reportees as available for new assignments.
                     Search within the company for the skill sets which are readily available for new role.
+                    Request admin to approve an available employee to be onboarded to the team.
           Employee View:
                     View and update his/her own profile.
                     Import profile picture from LinkedIn Profile.